Team94Mate/husto_language_studio/backend/README.md

 # Backend

 ## Description
-A Django RESTful API for managing courses, contact messages, and reviews for a theatre.
+A Django RESTful API for managing teachers, recourses, contact messages, and reviews for a theatre.

 ### Main Features:
 - **Purpose:** The API provides a robust backend for managing operations, including course management and user feedback.